atodoro1/atodoro1/README.md

 ## 👋 Hi there!

 My name is Angel, and I'm a student at Stevens Institute of Technology.
-I love digging deep into Linux internals, going to the gym, and math.
+I love coffee, going to the gym, computers, and math.

 ---